 - Review the representative payee’s financial records for the requested beneficiary or beneficiaries;

-- Conduct a home visit and interview with all included beneficiaries; and
+- Conduct a home visit and interview for each beneficiary included in the review; and

 - Interview any legal guardians or third parties, when applicable.